MammarDr/Base64EncodeDecode/README.md

 Base64.cs: Contains the Base64 encoding and decoding logic

-Solution.cs: Provides array encoding/decoding utilities
+Console.cs: Provides interface to use the algorithm.

 🛠 Requirements